-This period calculator is a must-have tool for every woman who wants to understand her menstrual cycle.
-You can use this period predictor to determine when is your next period, for example, to plan a period-free vacation.
-You can also use it as a period tracker that gives you accurate information about when is the best time to get pregnant.
+This period calculator is a useful tool for every woman who wants to understand her menstrual cycle.
+You can use this period predictor to determine when your next period is.
+It is beneficial if you have an occasion coming up, and you would like to plan for a time when you will not be menstruating, for example, to plan a period-free vacation.

-If you're expecting, check whether the pregnancy is developing properly with our hCG levels calculator.
+If you're expecting, check whether the pregnancy develops properly with our hCG levels calculator.

 Menstrual calculator principles

 In order for this period calculator to work correctly, you need to input basic information about your menstrual cycle.
 This includes:

 The cycle typically lasts for between 21 and 35 days.

 Some lucky women only experience bleeding for about three days, while others have periods lasting about six or seven days.
 Enter the average duration of your period in this field.

 The last information our period predictor needs is the date when your previous period began.
 This day is the one we customarily refer to as the first day of your menstrual cycle.

 Once you input all that data into our menstrual cycle calculator, it will automatically estimate the dates when your next period starts and ends.

 For example, if your last cycle started on November 16th, and it typically lasts for 29 days, you can expect the next period to begin on December 15th.
 For a five-day-long period, you can expect the bleeding to stop on December 19th.